ademirson1g/Chat-Room/README.md

 Then type **npm start** to run the app

 Online Chat Room is a web-app for having a group chats.
 It was made using React ,React Hooks, TailwindCSS , Firebase , Kommunicate , DijalogFlow and Google services API.

+Not finished yet , Login and Registration Via Gmail works fine , but i need to add the code for registration and login via users info.